abid-mujtaba/testing-fixtures/README.md

 This repo contains an implementation of a new approach to fixtures for use with `pytest`.
-In addition we demonstrate how to use thes new fixturs in both unit and integration tests.
+In addition we demonstrate how to use these new fixtures in both unit and integration tests.

 ## Project Evolution